Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 (3) Non-periodic (bound), DNA transport

-* @nanoporAPG.f03 (ca. 9,900 lines with graphics), with
+* @nanoporAPF.f03 (ca. 9,900 lines with graphics), with
-the parameter file paramAPG.h and the configuration file PORV11_config.start3.
+the parameter file paramAPF.h and the configuration file PORV21_config.start3.

 Anyone will be welcome to copy and rewrite these simulation codes under